jmerodriguez/code-samples/README.md

 **Python sample folder.** Short code showing my Pandas skills.
 The code uses a subsample of Metropolitan Statistical Areas (MSA) to calculate and analyze unemployment rates around the World.

+**Stata sample folder.** You will find a do-file in which I plot female primary school enrollment percentage by World Bank Region between 2010 and 2017.
+You will see here that I can, among other things, code loops, merge datasets and, of course, plot!

 Enjoy!